 For hot and dry weather you’ll need to go inland, on the Baja California peninsula, to Mexico’s colonial heartland, or into its northern deserts.
 Most places in Mexico where retirees settle have excellent year-round climates.

 All of the location guides on Mexperience have climate summaries.
 Connect to the guide to Weather and Climates in Mexico on Mexperience for more information about the weather around Mexico’s regions.

 Detailed guides: places to live in Mexico

 This section outlines popular and up-coming locations throughout Mexico which are popular with foreign residents in Mexico.
 They are organized by location type.

 Each location has a brief introduction and background; clicking on the location name will take you to the corresponding travel guide on Mexperience where you can find detailed information as well as picture galleries, location map, climate information.

 Big Cities for Living and Retirement in Mexico

 Popular big cities for foreign residents in Mexico include:

-Guadalajara (including Lake Chapala and Ajijic) which has an enormous expatriate scene that has been established there for decades.
+Guadalajara near Lake Chapala and Ajijic which has an enormous expatriate scene that has been established there for decades.
 The lakeside villages of Chapala and Ajijic are where most of the expats live, and it’s an easy drive (about 40 minutes) to Guadalajara which offers all of the amenities you would expect from Mexico’s second-largest city; including direct flights to the USA.